stmilne/icds_docs/docs/getting-started/connecting.md

 ### SSH

-Alternatively, you can access the Roar via the ["secure shell" (SSH)](https://linux.die.net/man/1/ssh) from a terminal application.
+Alternatively, users can access the Roar via the ["secure shell" (SSH)](https://linux.die.net/man/1/ssh) from a terminal application.

 On Windows, use the Command Prompt (installed by default),